MichaelBell/tinyQV/README.md

 Use the PSRAM in QPI mode.
 Enter quad mode on each RAM immediately after reset (this should be safely ignored if they are already in quad mode).
 Writes have no delay cycles so 8 cycles + data (16 cycles total for a 32-bit write).
-Use Fast Read (0Bh) for reads, 66MHz limit is no problem here.
+Use Fast Read (0Bh) for reads, (note 66MHz limit).
 Gives 12 cycles preamble for read, 20 cycles total for a 32-bit read.

 My thought is that code execution is only supported from the flash, this potentially simplifies things a little and also removes the need for handling the PSRAM refresh every 8us in the case of long instruction sequences with no loads/stores/branches - all reads and writes to the PSRAM will be short.

-Overall this means that stores to RAM are likely to cost at least 20 33MHz cycles = 5 minimum cost instructions, and loads 24 = 6 minimum cost instructions.
+Overall this means that stores to RAM are likely to cost at least 20 SPI clocks = 5 minimum cost instructions, and loads 24 = 6 minimum cost instructions.
 So similar proportional cost as nanoV, but the baseline is 8x faster.

 ## Address map